THE 100 CLIMBS CHALLENGES

 1. I tell you which hills to ride.

-You should be able to put together a route at around 90km to bag the required points, however if you want a real challenge and want to RIDE THEM ALL, you will be looking at closer to 160km with over 4500 metres of elevation.
+You should be able to put together a route at around 90km to bag the required points, however if you want a real challenge and want to RIDE THEM ALL, you will be looking at closer to 180km with close to 3000 metres of elevation.
 Although there are no prizes for speed there is a prize for shortest distance covered to reach 40 points, and the shortest distance for all 75 points.

 How do you know you have scored the points?